 Families should plan a trip to Moody Gardens and Schlitterbahn Galveston Waterpark.
 There is more than a day’s worth of activities at these family friendly attractions.
 For aviation buffs, the Lone Star Flight Museum is in that area as well.

 Events & Festivals

-Downtown Galveston’s Saengerfest Park is host to free movies and concerts weekends March through of October.
-Movie Nite is the first Saturday of the month and Music Nite is the second Saturdays.
+Downtown Galveston’s Saengerfest Park is host to free movies and concerts weekends March through October.
+Movie Nite is the first Saturday of the month and Music Nite is the second Saturday.